Starting your First Vegetable Garden

 Saving Vegetable seeds

-As you are harvesting some of your crops, you should save the seeds from your plants, especially the ones that grew well.
+As you are harvesting some of your crops, you should save the seeds from your plants.
+Focus on the ones that grew well.
 Once you decide which plant grew the best from each crop, mark it, and let it go to seed.
 Be sure to store the seeds you collected in a dry sealed container until ready to use.